ISCDtoolbox/Commons/README.md

               sources/sparse.h DESTINATION "${PROJECT_SOURCE_DIR}/include")
 ```
 in the *CMakeLists.txt* file located in the *Commons/* directory.
 Then, you may
 need to re-install the Commons library.
-First, locate yourself in the build
+First, locate yourself in the *build/*
 directory in a command prompt thanks to the `cd` and `ls` commands.
 You can also
 check in which directory you are by typing
 ```